Prehistoric Egypt: Tasian culture

 The Tasian culture appeared around 4500 BC in Upper Egypt.
 This culture group is named for the burials found at Der Tasa, on the east bank of the Nile between Asyut and Akhmim.
+It is believed that the Tasian culture primary resided in the desert, and often interacted with other nearby cultures in the Nile Valley, such as the Badarian.
 The Tasian culture group is notable for producing the earliest blacktop-ware, a type of red and brown pottery that is colored black on the top portion and interior.
 This pottery is vital to the dating of Predynastic Egypt.
 Because all dates for the Predynastic period are tenuous at best, WMF Petrie developed a system called sequence dating by which the relative date, if not the absolute date, of any given Predynastic site can be ascertained by examining its pottery.

 As the Predynastic period progressed, the handles on pottery evolved from functional to ornamental.
 The degree to which any given archaeological site has functional or ornamental pottery can also be used to determine the relative date of the site.
 Since there is little difference between Tasian ceramics and Badarian pottery, the Tasian Culture overlaps the Badarian range significantly.
 From the Tasian period onward, it appears that Upper Egypt was influenced strongly by the culture of Lower Egypt.
 Archaeological evidence has suggested that "the Tasian and Badarian Nile Valley sites were a peripheral network of earlier African cultures of around which Badarian, Saharan, Nubian, and Nilotic peoples regularly circulated."
 Bruce Williams, Egyptologist, has argued that the Tasian culture was significantly related to the Sudanese-Saharan traditions from the Neolithic era which extended from regions north of Khartoum to locations near Dongola in Sudan.